 - How to Help a Senior Safely Survive Allergy Season

 Allergies are common for people of all ages, but they can have a greater impact on the elderly.
-Keep an eye out for new treatments to help manage symptoms like sneezing, itchy eyes and congestion, and notify a doctor of any concerns.
+Keep an eye out for symptoms like sneezing, itchy eyes and congestion, and notify a doctor of any concerns.

 - The Dangers of Narcotic Painkillers

 There are legitimate uses for narcotic pain relievers, but these drugs can easily, unintentionally be abused.
 To keep your loved one safe, it's important to be aware of the dangers of narcotic painkillers.